Lauretta Bender: Experiments and therapies

 Bender considered art as an effective way to diagnose childhood disorders.
-She employed this technique to better understand the psyche of the child.
+She used this technique to better understand the psyche of the child.
 A child's art work was a medium in which a child could express their anxieties and aggression, and allowed the clinician to gain insight into the child's mind.
-This belief was supported by several case studies, one of which was a study on a six year old African American female who was abandoned by her parents, and later sent to Bellevue Hospital in 1943.
+This belief was supported by several case studies, one of which was a study on a six-year-old African American female who was abandoned by her parents, and later sent to Bellevue Hospital in 1943.
 The child expressed many feelings and past experiences in her artwork.
 Later it was revealed through her art that she had been sexually abused before she was abandoned.
-After extensive art, talk, and dream interpretation session the child was placed into a foster home and was considered to make an impressive recovery.
+After extensive art, talk, and dream interpretation sessions the child was placed into a foster home and was considered to make an impressive recovery.

 In another study, The Body Image of Schizophrenic Children Following Electroshock Therapy, Bender incorporated ECT and a child's self-image.
-This study used fifteen schizophrenic children over the age of six.
+This study used fifteen children with schizophrenia over the age of six.
 The children were asked to draw portraits of themselves before ECT, immediately after ECT, and fifteen minutes after ECT.
 The children were exposed to ECT every day, for a mean total of twenty treatments.
-After each treatment the patients completed the visual motor gestalt performance test.
-Patient were followed up after the treatments had ended.
+After each treatment the patients completed the visual motor Gestalt performance test.
+Patients were followed up with after the treatments had ended.
 It was observed that the children became more anxious after the treatments had ended, and this was reflected in their drawing; which became more primitive after each ECT treatment.
 Verbal body image distortions also occurred well after the ECT treatment for that day.

-In an attempt to alleviate schizophrenic symptoms in children, Bender also used lysergic acid diethylamide (LSD 25).
+In an attempt to alleviate the symptoms in children, Bender also used lysergic acid diethylamide (LSD 25).
 Many psychiatrists at this time were experimenting with LSD as a way to treat schizophrenia, as there were no psychotropic medications invented at this time.
-An example of another controversial treatment for schizophrenia during this time was called Insulin-Shock and Metrazol treatments.
-Patient were given large amounts of Insulin in order to induce insulin shock, then given Metrazol to induce epileptic convulsions.
-The use of ECT in psychiatric treatment became less and less after the invention of psychotropic medications.
+An example of another controversial treatment for schizophrenia during this time was called insulin shock therapy and metrazol treatments.
+Patient were given large amounts of insulin to induce insulin shock, then given metrazol to induce epileptic convulsions.
+The use of ECT in psychiatric treatment lessened after the invention of psychotropic medications.